How to Bring More Natural Light into your Home

 If you’re undertaking a loft conversion and are putting an extra bedroom in the loft space, you may want to think about the noise of the heavy rain hitting a skylight during the night as well as how much light it will allow.
 Velux windows are usually cheaper than a dormer (which we will cover next), and normally don’t need planning permission.

 Rooflights really let the light into this kitchen extension

-Dormer Windows Another option for loft spaces are Dormer windows which give you the benefit of maximising the headroom and then depending on your surroundings – enjoying a great view.
-Some home-owners choose to go for the balcony option so therefore, have big glass doors fitted opening out with a railing across to enjoy the morning sunshine.
+Dormer Windows Another option for loft spaces is Dormer windows which give you the benefit of maximising the headroom and then depending on your surroundings – enjoying a great view.
+Some homeowners choose to go for the balcony option so, therefore, have big glass doors fitted opening out with a railing across to enjoy the morning sunshine.
 Often homeowners go for both a Dormer window and rooflights to increase both headroom and the light coming in.
 Dormer windows are usually more expensive than skylights and most also require planning permission as they alter the exterior of the house.

 Clerestory windows can bring natural light in without losing wall space